University of Maryland Baltimore County (Mathematics)

 My ultimate goal as a tutor is to help my students feel comfortable enough with their studies so that they no longer need me to help them anymore.

-I am an actuary with 16+ years work experience with the US government.
+I am an actuary with 17+ years work experience with the US government.
 I have taught mathematics and statistics in college, but I enjoy tutoring a lot more than teaching; I don't like having to give grades to students and would much rather help them earn good grades.
 I have been tutoring mathematics since 1987.
-I am also a part-time professional magician.
+I am also an amateur magician.

 I tutor middle school math, high school math, and most college mathematics and statistics.